MicrosoftDocs/Devices-docs/surface-hub/connect-and-display-with-surface-hub.md

 Source audio is provided by DisplayPort and HDMI cables.
 If you must use VGA, Surface Hub has an audio input port that uses a 3.5 mm plug.
-Surface Hub also uses a USB cable that provides Touchback and Inkback from the Surface Hub to compatible Windows 10 devices.
+Surface Hub also uses a USB cable that provides Touchback and Inkback from the Surface Hub to compatible Windows 10 or Windows 11 devices.
 The USB cable can be used with any video input that is already connected with a cable.

 Someone using Guest Mode to connect a PC would use one of these options: